Adyen/adyen-flutter/README.md

 1. From your backend, make a [`sessions`](https://docs.adyen.com/api-explorer/Checkout/71/post/sessions) request.
 The response contains:
 - `sessionData`: the payment session data.
 - `id`: a unique identifier for the session data.
-- The request body.

-Pass these values to your app.
+2. Pass these values to your app.

-2. Create the `CardComponentConfiguration`.
+3. Create the `CardComponentConfiguration`.
 ```dart
 final CardComponentConfiguration cardComponentConfiguration = CardComponentConfiguration(
   // Change the environment to live when you are ready to accept real payments.